Marcus Mariota: 2018 season

 On April 18, 2018, the Titans picked up the fifth-year option on Mariota's contract.

 In the season-opener against the Dolphins, Mariota was limited to 103 passing yards and 15 rushing yards before leaving the eventual 27–20 road loss with an elbow injury.
-He missed Week 2 against the Houston Texans due to his injury.
-During Week 3 against the Jaguars, Mariota came in to relieve Blaine Gabbert who suffered a concussion.
-Mariota completed 12 of 18 passes for 100 yards as the Titans won by a score of 9–6.
-Mariota returned to the starting lineup in Week 4 and completed 30 of 43 passes for 344 yards, two passing touchdowns, and an interception along with 46 rushing yards and a rushing touchdown.
-In that game, he led the Titans back from a 14-point deficit and an eventual 26–23 overtime win over the Philadelphia Eagles, earning him AFC Offensive Player of the Week.
-On October 14, 2018, Mariota was sacked 11 times against the Ravens in a 21–0 loss.
-On November 5, 2018, Mariota made his second appearance on Monday Night Football and won against the Dallas Cowboys by a score of 28–14, throwing for 240 yards and two touchdowns while also rushing for 32 yards and a touchdown to improve to 2–0 as a starter on Monday Night Football.
-On November 11, 2018, Mariota helped the Titans win against the Patriots 34–10, marking the first time the Titans beat the Patriots since 2002.
-He threw for 228 yards and two touchdowns.
-Additionally, he rushed for 21 yards and caught a pass for 21 yards.
-In a 34–17 Week 12 loss to the Texans, Mariota completed his first 19 passes as well as throwing for 303 yards and two touchdowns.
-He finished the game completing 22–23 passes for a completion percentage of 95.7.
-During Week 16 against the Washington Redskins, Mariota was limited to 110 passing yards and seven rushing yards before leaving the eventual 25–16 victory with a stinger.
-Without Mariota, the Titans, led by Gabbert, lost to the Colts in a play-in Week 17 contest, and they finished 9–7 for the third consecutive year and missed out on the playoffs.
+He missed Week 2 against the Texans due to injury, and Blaine Gabbert was named the starter.
+During a Week 3 road victory of 9–6 over the Jaguars, Mariota came in to relieve Gabbert, who suffered a concussion.
+Mariota completed 12-of-18 passes for 100 yards and rushed for 51 yards.
+In the next game, Mariota returned to the starting lineup to face the Super Bowl LII champion Philadelphia Eagles.
+He completed 30-of-43 passes for 344 yards, two passing touchdowns, and an interception to go along with 46 rushing yards and a touchdown.
+Mariota led the Titans back from a 14-point deficit to an eventual 26–23 overtime victory, earning him AFC Offensive Player of the Week honors.
+Two weeks later against the Baltimore Ravens, Mariota was sacked 11 times (the most for a quarterback since Greg McElroy in 2012) in a 21–0 loss.

+Following a Week 8 bye, Mariota made his second appearance on Monday Night Football as the Titans defeated the Dallas Cowboys on the road 28–14.
+He threw for 240 yards and two passing touchdowns, while also rushing for 32 yards and a rushing touchdown, to improve to 2–0 as a starter on Monday Night Football.
+In Week 10 against the Patriots, Mariota led the Titans to a 34–10 victory, marking the team's first victory over the Patriots since 2002.
+He threw for 228 yards and two touchdowns, rushed for 21 yards, and caught a pass for 21 yards.
+Two weeks later against the Texans, Mariota successfully completed his first 19 passes, as well as throwing for 303 yards and two touchdowns.
+He finished the 34–17 road loss completing 22-of-23 passes for a completion percentage of 95.7.
+During Week 16 against the Washington Redskins, Mariota was limited to 110 passing yards and seven rushing yards before leaving the eventual 25–16 victory with a temporary injury to the nerves in the neck/shoulder area (also known as a stinger.)
+Without Mariota and with the playoffs in contention for the regular-season finale, Gabbert led the Titans in a loss to the Colts.
+The team finished 9–7 for the third consecutive year and missed out on the playoffs.

-Mariota finished the 2018 season with a career-low 11 touchdowns, 8 interceptions, and a career-low 2,528 passing yards.
-However, he rushed for a career-high 357 rushing yards and two rushing touchdowns.
+Mariota finished the 2018 season with a career-low 11 touchdowns, eight interceptions, and a career-low 2,528 passing yards.
+However, he rushed for a career-high 357 yards and two touchdowns.